 As I mentioned in the book, Unstuff Your Life!, these photos are from my home in PA.
 While this house was sold in 2010, my current kitchen in NYC is set up with the same principles.
 If you’d like me to help you set up YOUR kitchen for maximum beauty AND function, let’s talk.

 The two upper cabinets on the left house all beverage containers.
 The one closer to the range hood holds glasses and mugs and cups, and the one closer to you, the reader, contains come crystal stemware that my mom gave me.

 This cabinet contains additional Prep items.
 All appliances, both countertop and handheld are here, along with all mixing bowls, measuring cups and some baskets.
 The salad spinner lives inside the salad bowl.
-Since I serve salad in the bowl, but first assemble the salad in it, it lives here and not with other serving pieces.
 Due to space considerations, you’ll see a dutch oven and an oversized stock pot in the far corner.
-These items are used less frequently and there was not room with the other pots and pans for these two items to be with their siblings.

 Silverware drawer.
 Chopsticks also live here.
 You’ll notice he has two kinds of knives here—butter and steak.
 The butter knives live together towards the bottom and the steak knives live together toward the rear.
 He eats more butter than steak… The small compartment at the rear contains seafood picks, a bottle stopper and a Mickey Mouse teaspoon that is from his childhood.

 Knives and sharp things that cut.
 At the top of the picture you’ll see the assortment of microplanes and rasps.
 At the front of the drawer are the knife sharpener and the can opener.
 I also have a steel, but one Japanese butcher’s knife requires a particular angle be used when sharpening it, and rather than risk dulling it, I opted for a tool that guarantees the correct angle.